Stochastic Volterra equations: failure of the time-homogeneous Markov property: Non-Markov property by reduction via a small-time CLT

 and there exists $\overline{K} \in L_{\mathrm{loc}}^2(\R_+)$ such that for all $0 \leq s \leq t$:

 where the normalizing sequence $\lambda(n)$ is defined by

 \end{assumption}

-As Examples \ref{example:limitingkernelmorethanRL} and \ref{example:kernelssatisfying CLT} will show, this assumption is satisfied by a large class of kernels with a similar small-time behavior as the Riemann-Liouville kernel for some parameter $H\in\R_+^*\setminus\{1/2\}$, e.g.\ gamma and log-modulated fractional kernels.
-In particular, these assumptions are designed in such a way that the small-time CLT holds with the limit process \eqref{eq: Y Gaussian}.
-The following is our main result for this section.
+As Examples \ref{example:limitingkernelmorethanRL} and \ref{example:kernelssatisfying CLT} will show, this assumption is satisfied by a large class of kernels with a similar small-time behavior as the Riemann-Liouville kernel for some parameter $H\in\R_+^*$, e.g.\ gamma and log-modulated fractional kernels.
+The following is a straightforward extension of the small-time CLT derived in \cite[Theorem 2.3]{FGW24}.